Cornélio Penna

-Cornélio de Oliveira Penna (February 20, 1896 – February 12, 1958) was a Brazilian novelist and plastic artist, considered a pioneer of psychological realism in Brazilian literature.
+Cornélio de Oliveira Penna (February 20, 1896 – February 12, 1958) was a Brazilian novelist and plastic artist.
+He pioneered psychological realism in Brazilian literature.

 Biography

-Born in Petrópolis to a middle-class family, he soon moved to Itabira, a small rural town that would later inspire the settings of some of his novels.
-According to Carlos Drummond de Andrade, Cornélio was born, lived and died interiorly in Itabira.
-He would then complete his secondary education in Campinas and go on to study at the Law School of São Paulo, where he earned his Bachelor's degree.
+Born in Petrópolis into a middle-class family, he soon moved to Itabira, a small rural town.
+According to Carlos Drummond de Andrade, Cornélio was born, lived, and died interiorly in Itabira.
+He would then complete his secondary education in Campinas and enroll at the Faculty of Law of São Paulo, from which he graduated.

-Having settled in Rio de Janeiro, he began working as a professional artist, holding solo exhibitions of his canvases as well as drawing and writing for newspapers.
-In the early 1930s, he abandoned his career as an artist to dedicate himself to literature.
+Established in Rio de Janeiro, he began working as a professional artist, holding solo exhibitions of his canvases and drawing illustrations for newspapers.
+During this period he was associated with the traditionalist Centro Dom Vital.
+In the early 1930s, he abandoned his career as an artist to devote himself to writing.

-His early novels drew attention of emminent critics.
-Alceu Amoroso Lima compared his prose and introspective themes to those of French-American author Julien Green, and later Antonio Candido recognized Penna, along with Octavio de Faria and Lúcio Cardoso, as a representative of an intimist style of realism, as opposed to the predominant socially-oriented regionalism of the time.
+His novels Fronteira and Dois Romances de Nico Horta drew the attention of many critics.
+Alceu Amoroso Lima compared his prose and introspective themes to those of French-American author Julien Green.
+Academic critics recognized Penna, together with Octavio de Faria and Lúcio Cardoso, as representatives of an intimist style of realism, as opposed to the predominant socially-oriented regionalism of the time.

-He died in 1958, leaving behind an unfinished novel, Alma Branca, which was published posthmously in 2020 with other texts.
+He died in 1958, leaving behind an unfinished novel, Alma Branca, which was published posthmously in 2020.
+The house Faria e Silva published many of his drawings, sketches, and paintings in the volume Caderno de pinturas e desenhos.